Sharing information about a disability

-Ultimately, the decision to disclose a disability is up to each individual.
-Before making such a disclosure, you should consider that there is no legal need to disclose any disability you may have, unless:
+Ultimately, the decision to share information about your disability is up to you.
+Before making such a decision, you should consider that there is no legal need to share information about any disability you may have, unless:

-- it will affect your performance or ability to do the inherent requirements of a job; or
+- it will affect your performance or ability to do the inherent conditions of a position; or

 - it affects your ability to work safely and/or ensure the safety of colleagues around you.

-There are a number of benefits to disclosing any disability.
-Disclosure may be beneficial because:
+There are a number of benefits to sharing information about your disability.
+Sharing may be beneficial because:

 - it is the first step to creating a trusting and open relationship, allowing you and the Museum to develop the most effective workplace adjustments for you